Easy Butternut Squash Soup Recipe

 This easy butternut squash soup is silky smooth and light!
 It’s a great starter course for Thanksgiving and holiday entertaining, or a great addition to a soup bar.
 It warms you from the inside out during the fall and winter and makes a pretty soup course for dinner parties.

-- It has a hint of sweetness naturally from the butternut squash.
+This recipe has a short list of ingredients, and you can make it ahead and freeze it for easy entertaining.
+It’s a vegetarian option with a hint of sweetness naturally from the butternut squash.
 Even the kids like it!

-Topping Ideas
+Serving Ideas

 Smooth creamy soups are ideal for adding toppings to.
 They can provide texture and complementary flavors.
 Here are some favorite toppings for butternut squash soup.